ATOMNFT/CM-Box/README.md

   <br>

   ## 🌟 Update Highlights 03/24/24 🌟
-- **Detect Pwnagotchi [enabled](https://github.com/Fr4nkFletcher/ESP32-Marauder-Cheap-Yellow-Display/blob/master/screenshots/pwn2.jpg) in the WiFi Sniffers submenu (currently only for builds without GPS.
+- **Detect Pwnagotchi in the WiFi Sniffers submenu thanks to <a href=https://github.com/Fr4nkFletcher>Fr4nkFletcher</a> for sharing your knowledge on this topic. (currently only for builds without GPS.
 Fix hopefully soon)**

 - **Added SD card fix**